JJ/granada-off/text/freemasonry.md

 which forms the the South-West corner of the Gran Vía.
 This poor chap has a file
-[in the special court for the repression of masonry and communism](http://pares.mcu.es/ParesBusquedas/servlets/Control_servlet?accion=3&&txt_tipo_busqueda=dl&txt_busqueda=&txt_correo=S&txt_id_desc_ud=7374585), but it is unlikely that anything was done to him, since he was dead since 1909.
+[in the special court for the repression of masonry and communism](http://pares.mcu.es/ParesBusquedas/servlets/Control_servlet?accion=3&&txt_tipo_busqueda=dl&txt_busqueda=&txt_correo=S&txt_id_desc_ud=7374585), but it is unlikely that anything was done to him, since he died in 1909.

+	> And this is something I personally discovered when digging a bit
+	> more into his life and work, something I did also when writing
+	> the first versions of the book.
+He died in a spa in Northern
+	> Spain on August 3, 1909, at least according to the obituary
+	> published in a newspaper in Granada.
+I still have to find out
+	> how he died, where he was buried, and what he was doing there.

-There might be some symbols in that hotel or in the Hotel Victoria, which is still a hotel and was also designed by him, but it is hard to see from below.
+There might be some symbols in that hotel or in the Hotel Victoria, which still has the same function and was also designed by him, but it is hard to see from below.
 However, in this house in the number 21 of the Buen Suceso (literally, Good Event) street there are three frontispieces over the first floor balconies chock-full of imagery.
 In the one in the middle, by the side of a cherub that holds a parchment with what looks like a circle, we see all kind of building
-symbols: a mallet, a trove, a dented wheel, what could be a cornucopia but is actually a feather, and, yes, what could be a compass, or a triangle, or the symbol you find in the dollar bills.
+symbols: a mallet, a trove, a dented wheel, what could be a cornucopia but is actually a feather, and, yes, what looks like a compass, or a triangle, or the symbol you find in the dollar bills.
 Most of them